stainless-api/stl-api/packages/stainless/docs/expansion.md

 Right now the query parameter must be named `expand`.

-The maximum recursion depth supported by `stl.expands` is 3.
+The maximum recursion depth supported by `z.expands` is 3.